 - Rainbow Dash gets hit with this in Waking Nightmares.

-- Early on in Naruto Veangance Revelaitons, Taliana is blinded, but it never gets referenced again after that..
+- Early on in Naruto Veangance Revelations, Taliana is blinded, but it never gets referenced again after that.

 - The movie Hysterical Blindness with Uma Thurman.

-- Not to mention the movie Blindness.
+- The movie Blindness.
 Which is perhaps best left unmentioned, anyway.

-- In Star Wars: The Return of the Jedi, Han Solo is temporarily blinded, and takes part in the battle against Jabba almost completely blind, just proving what a Badass he is.
+- In Star Wars: Return of the Jedi, Han Solo is temporarily blinded after being freed from the carbonite, and takes part in the battle against Jabba almost completely blind, just proving what a badass he is.